ClanAODDev/deploy/README.md

 | DOCKER_PHP_CONTAINER | Name of docker container responsible for serving PHP projects |
 | PROJECT_PATHS        | JSON associative array of project keys and paths to recognize |

 ### Usage

 ```
 python manage.py <project_key> --deploy <branch_name> | --update-php | --update-node
 ```

 We currently assume PHP runs inside of a docker container, so that's a global variable hardcoded in the manage script.
 We also assume a specific deploying user for all operations, also a global variable.

-There is a basic sanity check to ensure `--update-node` is used against a real NodeJS project, `--update-php` for PHP projects, etc based on the package file.
+There is a basic sanity check to ensure `--update-node` is used against a real NodeJS project, `--update-php` for PHP projects, etc. based on the package file.

 ### Things to improve/consider